-During the periods under review, our working capital needs have been principally driven by receivables and inventories in our Mexico business as well as receivables from clients of Codere Network.
-During 2011, we recorded 9.7 million in payables related to our request for deferral of gaming taxes in Spain.
+During the periods under review, our working capital needs have been principally driven by payables related to our request for deferral of gaming taxes in Spain (negative variation of €20.4 million during 2012), variation in personnel cost provisions and payables and receivables in our Mexico business as well as receivables from clients of Codere Network.

 We anticipate that our working capital requirements in the foreseeable future will generally be stable.
-However, these requirements can fluctuate for a variety of reasons, including movements in receivables from clients of Codere Network, payables related to our request for deferral of gaming taxes in Spain, corporate income tax receivables relating to tax payments to the Mexican government and exchange rate fluctuations.
+However, these requirements can fluctuate for a variety of reasons, including movements in receivables from clients of Codere Network, payables related to our request for deferral of gaming taxes in Spain, and exchange rate fluctuations.